sony/mapray-js/debug/b3dtile/README.md

-# maprayJS Rumbler
+# b3dtile
-This is a demo application with interactive mouse operation on [Mapray](https://mapray.com) website.
+This is a b3dtile demo application.

 ## Preparing your Development Environment
 Install [node.js](https://nodejs.org/)